 An updated valuation was obtained in 2020 based on an assumption that the building would be sold.
 On the basis of that valuation, the recoverable amount is estimated at €1.17m.
-As a consequence, in accordance with FRS 102, given the net carrying value of €2.4m a technical impairment loss of €1.24m has been recognised in the statement of comprehensive income for the current year, albeit that the asset was originally gifted to the university.
+As a consequence, in accordance with FRS 102, given the net carrying value of €2.4m a technical impairment loss of €1.24m has been recognised in the statement of comprehensive income for the prior financial year, albeit that the asset was originally gifted to the university.

-The impairment review undertaken in January 2020 showed no other events or changes in circumstances which would have a negative impact on the recoverable amount of any other tangible assets held by DCU.
+The annual impairment review for financial year 2019/20 showed no other events or changes in circumstances which would have a negative impact on the recoverable amount of any other tangible assets held by DCU at the reporting date.